ugyenn-tsheringg/From-SQL-Database-to-Interactive-Dashboard/README.md

 *   **Dashboard Design**: Focusing on clear and effective data presentation rather than purely aesthetic elements.
 Organizing and resizing widgets for better readability.
 Adding report-level elements like a header and date range control for consistency across pages.
 Minimizing unnecessary titles and using axis titles where needed.
 *   **Theme Application**: Applying a theme extracted from the restaurant's menu for branding.

+## Results
+These interactive dashboards deliver actionable insights to drive informed business decisions.
+The **Order Activity Dashboard** reveals peak sales hours and top-selling pizzas, enabling managers to optimize staff schedules for high-demand periods and launch targeted promotions during quieter times to boost customer traffic.
+For instance, identifying low-sales periods allows for strategic marketing to increase orders.
+The **Inventory Management Dashboard** monitors ingredient usage, costs, and stock levels, highlighting opportunities to reduce waste, adjust pricing for low-margin items, and ensure adequate stock for popular products, thereby enhancing profitability.
+The **Staff Control Dashboard** provides a clear breakdown of labor costs and shift efficiencies, supporting precise scheduling to align staff with busy periods, minimizing overtime costs.
+By integrating these insights, Alor Setar Pizza Hut can streamline operations, improve customer satisfaction, and increase revenue, transforming data into a powerful tool for strategic decision-making.

 ## Recommendations

-Based on the analysis and dashboard insights:
+Based on the dashboard insights:

-1.  **Optimize Staffing:** Use the Staff Control and Order Activity dashboards to align staff schedules precisely with peak hours
+1. Optimize Staffing: Leverage the Staff Control and Order Activity dashboards to align staff schedules with peak sales hours, reducing overtime costs during quieter periods and ensuring adequate coverage during high-demand times.

-2.  **Inventory Management:**
+3. Inventory Management:
-    * Reorder ingredients flagged by the Inventory Management dashboard.
++ Reorder ingredients flagged as low by the Inventory Management dashboard’s stock level alerts to avoid shortages.
-    * Analyze the profitability of pizzas using the calculated cost data; consider price adjustments or promotions for high-cost/low-margin items
++ Adjust pricing or promote high-cost, low-margin pizzas based on cost data to improve profitability.
-    * Ensure sufficient stock for ingredients used in top-selling items identified in the Order Activity dashboard
++ Maintain sufficient stock for ingredients used in top-selling items identified in the Order Activity dashboard, minimizing waste by aligning orders with usage patterns.

-3.  **Marketing & Promotions:**
+4. Marketing & Promotions:
-    * Target promotions during off-peak hours identified by the Order Activity dashboard.
++ Launch promotions during off-peak hours identified by the Order Activity dashboard to drive customer traffic and boost revenue.
-    * Feature top-selling items prominently in marketing materials.
++ Highlight top-selling items in marketing campaigns to capitalize on their popularity.
-    * Analyze sales by delivery/pickup to optimize delivery zones or pickup processes.
++ Optimize delivery zones and pickup processes by analyzing sales patterns by fulfillment method in the Order Activity dashboard.

-4.  **Menu Strategy:** Use inventory and sales data to inform decisions about removing unpopular items or introducing new ones based on ingredient availability and cost.
+5. Menu Strategy: Use inventory and sales data to remove unpopular, low-margin items or introduce new pizzas that utilize cost-effective, high-availability ingredients, enhancing menu profitability.

 ## How to Use / Run the Analysis